ropensci/rcites/README.md

 ## Resources

-An other package dealing with data from and about CITES is [cites](https://github.com/ecohealthalliance/cites/), dealing with the CITES wildlife trade database.
+An other package dealing with data from and about CITES, providing access to its wildlife trade database: [cites](https://github.com/ecohealthalliance/cites/)

 While creating this package, we greatly benefited from:
 1. [taxize](https://github.com/ropensci/taxize) that helps a lot in structuring this repository/package,